The Definitive Guide to Hardware Asset Management (HAM)

 Use asset tracking software to manage all hardware assets.
 The software should provide real-time updates on each asset's location, status, and maintenance history.

-In this sense, InvGate Insight will not only provide you with asset tracking features but also Software Asset Management capabilities – and did we mentioned that it’s natively integrated with InvGate Service Desk to make the whole IT support team’s activities run a lot smoother?
+In this sense, InvGate Asset Management will not only provide you with asset tracking features but also Software Asset Management capabilities – and did we mentioned that it’s natively integrated with InvGate Service Management to make the whole IT support team’s activities run a lot smoother?

 5. Conduct regular audits